fahdarhalai/Algorithms/3-Greedy Method/README.md

 **NOTE:** There are two types of Knapsack Problem:</br>
   * 0-1 Knapsack: The object should either be taken as whole, or left (eg. 1Kg ingot gold).
-  * Fractional Knapsack: A small portion of the object can be selected (eg. Vegetables)</br>.
+  * Fractional Knapsack: A small portion of the object can be selected (eg. Vegetables).

 The 0-1 Knapsack cannot be solved using Greedy Method, so we are going to focus on Fractional Knapsack.

 The formulation of the problem is as follows: